-In any organisation it is important to get a standard naming convention in place for most things, but especially with cloud based resources.
+In any organisation it is important to get a standard naming convention in place for most things, but especially with cloud-based resources.

-As many types of cloud resources require globally unique names (due to platform DNS resolution), it’s important to have a strategy that will give you a good chance of achieving global uniqueness, but also as helpful as possible to human beings, as well as codefiable in DevOps CD pipelines.
+As many types of cloud resources require globally unique names (due to platform DNS resolution), it’s important to have a strategy that will give you a good chance of achieving global uniqueness, but also as helpful as possible to human beings, as well as codifiable in DevOps CD pipelines.

-The easiest thing would be to have some horrendous code or GUID that is either pretty unreadable and/or requires copious looking up of codes in code tables to decipher what and where the resource is.
+The easiest thing would be to have some horrendous code or GUID that is either unreadable and/or requires copious looking up of codes in code tables to decipher what and where the resource is.

 The Convention